 This doesn’t mean that they shouldn’t inform you about this and share their plan of action, but they shouldn’t be forced to ask for permission to ensure the smooth flow of work.

 Allow your team to pull assignments

-When the flow is achieved, you should proceed with setting up a pull system of work, which is another key aspect of Lean management that can prove to be quite impossible with the traditional leadership model.
+When the flow is achieved, you should set up a pull system of work, which is another key aspect of Lean management that can prove to be quite impossible with the traditional leadership model.
 This is among the most difficult changes for managers who are used to delegating work all the time.

 Pull is a system with a limit on the work that can be in progress simultaneously.

-This way everyone focuses on one thing at a time and only start working on new assignments when they have the capacity to process them without abandoning something that is currently in progress.
+This way, everyone focuses on one thing at a time and only starts working on new assignments when they can process them without abandoning something that is currently in progress.

-Therefore, the tasks are pulled from the backlog instead of being pushed into the process, causing abandoning of unfinished work.
+Therefore, the tasks are pulled from the backlog instead of being pushed into the process, causing the abandonment of unfinished work.